 If your current Medicare Advantage plan isn’t meeting your needs, you have a dedicated time to explore other options.
 Medicare has an Annual Enrollment Period (AEP) that runs from October 15 to December 7 each year.
 Think of this as your yearly opportunity to review your health coverage.
 During this period, you can make changes to your coverage, which includes switching from one Medicare Advantage plan to another or deciding to return to Original Medicare.
 This flexibility ensures you can adapt your plan as your health, budget, or even your preferred doctors change over time.

-Switching Back to Original Medicare
+Can You Switch Back to Original Medicare?

 Returning to Original Medicare is a choice you can make during the Annual Enrollment Period.
 However, there are a few important things to keep in mind.
 First, if your plan ever stops participating in Medicare, you’ll have a special time period to review your options and choose new coverage, so you won’t be left without a plan.
 Second, and this is crucial, you should always talk to your employer or union benefits administrator before making a switch.
 For some people, joining a Medicare Advantage Plan could cause you to lose your current employer or union health coverage, and you may not be able to get it back if you leave the Advantage plan.